dphfox/Fusion/docs/api-reference/animation/types/animatable.md

 	Vector3int16
 ```

-Any data type that Fusion can decompose into a tuple of animatable numbers.
+Any data type that Fusion can decompose into a tuple of animatable parameters.

 !!! note "Passing other types to animation objects"
 	Other types can be passed to `Tween` and `Spring` objects, however those